fregocap/fregocap.github.io/_posts/2024-06-25-variational-autoencoders.md

 ### Encoder Architecture

 1. **Purpose and Function:** The encoder in a VAE is responsible for transforming input data into a representation in the latent space.
-For an input $x$, the encoder outputs parameters of the probability distribution of the latent variables $z$, typically the mean and variance.
+For an input $$x$$, the encoder outputs parameters of the probability distribution of the latent variables $$z$$, typically the mean and variance.

 2. **Network Design:** The encoder is usually a neural network.
 In the context of image processing, this might be a Convolutional Neural Network (CNN) that can effectively capture spatial hierarchies in pixels.
 For sequential data like text, Recurrent Neural Networks (RNNs) or Transformers might be used.